mewt/unk/README.md

 Use hot glue instead.
 Hot glue is quite strong to hold your switches but very easy to remove in case that you want to change some bad switches.

+I'll use super glue only to things that need strong hold on the plate like USB-C port. reset tactile switch,  TRRS jack.

 I've seen some videos of making handwired keyboard and got some idea for better handwiring.
 I'll be using ~~0.35mm magnet coil wire~~ single core copper wire.

 ### 20299624